freedomofpress/securedrop/securedrop/README.md

-Securedrop is a tool for communicating securely with journalists.
+SecureDrop is a tool for communicating securely with journalists.

-Securedrop is a server application intended to let news organizations and others set up an online drop box for sources.
+SecureDrop is a server application intended to let news organizations and others set up an online drop box for sources.
 It's open source software originally created by Aaron Swartz in consultation with a volunteer team of security experts.
 It is currently maintained by the Freedom of the Press Foundation.
 In addition to the server application, the project includes installation scripts and set-up instructions both for the software, and for a hardened Ubuntu environment on which to run it.

-Securedrop was created with the goal of placing a secure drop box within reach of anyone with the need.
+SecureDrop was created with the goal of placing a secure drop box within reach of anyone with the need.

 The code is is a Python application that accepts messages and documents from the web and GPG-encrypts them for secure storage.
 Essentially, it's a more secure alternative to the "contact us" form found on a typical news site.